 At this step, you’ll also need to pay the stamp duty.
 Your lawyer will receive the title deeds, transfer deed, and register the property in your name at the Land Registry.

-You will be susceptible to numerous taxes if you buy or rent property in the United Kingdom.
+You will be susceptible to numerous taxes if you buy a house in the United Kingdom.
 See below the taxes you’ll be subject to pay:

 - Stamp duty tax starts at 2 percent and goes up 12 percent